Monday, March 18, 2013

-More interesting to me is a Nagada I pot from Brussels Mus'ees Royaux d' Art et d' Histoire, the 5500 year old vessel has white decoration that includes a man with his arms raised high above him while on his head are a number of perhaps feathers or horns, his penis is prominent and he has two people around him.
-In sculpture we find that in the late prehistoric period colossal statues were being raised of the fertility God Min.
+More interesting to me is a Nagada I pot from Brussels Mus'ees Royaux d' Art et d' Histoire, the 5500-year-old vessel has white decoration that includes a man with his arms raised high above him while on his head are a number of perhaps feathers or horns, his penis is prominent and he has two people around him.
+In sculpture, we find that in the late prehistoric period colossal statues were being raised for the fertility God Min.

 The pictures feature beautiful pieces from various museums including many of which are new to me though some old favorites are present including the British Museum's tiny ivory figure of a king dressed in Heb Sed garment, the two photos are large showing the figure in great detail.
 The author is clear and puts forward the development of the gods and the importance these gods had on the local and the national population.

 Ms. Woldering closes off the Archaic period with a most interesting granite statuette in Leyden's Rijkmuseum van Oudheden, the statuette dated to 2600 B.C. is masterfully rendered in hard stone.
 In the next chapter we on to the Old Kingdom and the pyramid age beginning with the accession of the first king of Dynasty III, Zoser.